 The remaining 50% balance of trip fare must be received no later than sixty days prior to the start of your hunt.
 All payments must be received in a timely manner to maintain the reservation.

 There is a very small margin of profit in the outfitting business.
 In most cases under 10%.
 Cancellations are devastating to the bottom line.

-Should you wish to fly the Bozeman Yellowstone International Airport is serviced by Delta, Frontier, United, US Air and Alaska Airlines year-round.
+Should you wish to fly the Bozeman Yellowstone International Airport is serviced by Delta, Frontier, American, United, Southwest, Allegiant, and Alaska Airlines year-round.

 We recommend that you plan on arrival in Bozeman no later than early afternoon on the day prior to your trip departure date.
 An early arrival allows you time to pick up any last minute necessities as well as a little time to rest up from your journey to Montana.

 We give our highest recommendation to the Best Western GranTree Inn.
 They have complimentary shuttles to and from the airport.
-While you are on your trip the Inn will allow you to store your vehicle, travel clothes, etc. at no extra charge.
-Their rates are reasonable and the GranTree’s service is the best.
+While you are on your trip the Inn will allow you to store a vehicle, travel clothes, etc. at no extra charge.
+Their rates are reasonable (ask for the outfitter rate) and the GranTree’s service is the best.